Sohl-Dickstein/fractal/README.md

 We find that this boundary is fractal over more than ten decades of scale in all tested configurations.*

+And here are some example images, shown parts of the fractals that result from neural network training, in a variety of experimental conditions:

 ![Examples of fractals resulting from neural network training in a variety of experimental configurations](fractal_tiles_midres.png)